rydmike/theme_demo/README.md

 We could also serialize a big settings class with all the properties to a JSON and save the entire JSON with just one key.
 We would then be writing the entire "large" JSON file to the key-value DB, every time a single settings value is changed.
 This was not desired.

 We also did not want to use a [**Freezed**](https://pub.dev/packages/freezed) or handwritten immutable class with all the settings properties in it.
 Then we would have to use a `select` filter for every property in every widget using a settings entry, to ensure it is rebuilt only when its value is changed.
 We would also need to filter or to store only the property value that was changed into the used key-value DB.
-In this case we wanted to try avoid this approach, it is a bit more involved.
-This kind of settings feature, where we need and want full reactive behavior for all its members, is a bit different from a normal data class, where we typically may only need it for a few of its members, and for the rest, the change of entire state it is OK to update everything.
-I however fits poorly with how we wanted the settings to behave in this application.
+In this case we wanted to avoid this approach, it is a bit more involved.
+This kind of settings feature, where we need and want full reactive behavior for all its members, is a bit different from a normal data class, where we typically may only need it for a few of its members, and for the rest, the change of entire state, it is OK to update everything.
+It however fits poorly with how we wanted the settings to behave in this application.

 > Maybe later I will add a **ThemeDemo** branch that uses **Freezed** and `myProvider.select()` approach.
 It is of course possible to do so.
 It could be an interesting article to compare them and discuss pros and cons with both.